alanesq/esp32cam-demo/README.md

 Notes
 -----

+This looks like it may contain useful info. on another way of getting RGB data from the camera: https://eloquentarduino.github.io/2020/01/image-recognition-with-esp32-and-arduino/

 These modules require a good 5volt power supply.
 I find it best to put a good sized smoothing capacitor across the 5volts.
 If you get strange error messages, random reboots, wifi dropping etc. first thing to do is make sure it is not a power problem.